betterwithdata/dnikit/docs/general/installation.rst

 Installation for developers
 ============================

-Check out the :ref:`Development Installation` page to install DNIKit for development.
+Check out the :ref:`Development Installation` page to install DeepView for development.

 Issues with installation?
 =========================